 Yes.
 New Zealand law governs this Guarantee and the New Zealand Courts have jurisdiction to hear disputes.

-*Please note that Builtin New Zealand Limited is acting for the Underwriter, Southern Pacific Insurance Corporation, pursuant to the terms of a Binding Authority and is not an insurer.
+*Please note that Builtin New Zealand Limited is acting for the surety, Southern Pacific Insurance Corporation, pursuant to the terms of a Binding Authority and is not an insurer.
 Accordingly, Builtin shall not be liable for any loss or claim whatsoever.

 IS THE BUILDERS GUARANTEE AN INSURANCE PRODUCT?